WHAT IS OUR STORY?

-The minutes of the meetings are shared with all club members once they have been agreed and signed by the Club Chair.
+All meeting minutes can be made available on request.
 Further information as to how the GNC Committee operates is detailed in the GNC Constitution.

 Club awards are presented at the end of each season.
 Each team has a 'Player of the Year' award and an award is also given for 'Club Person of the Year' which is to recognise special effort by a club member.
 For previous award winners please click here.

 HONORARY LIFE MEMBERS

 The accolade of Honorary Life Member is bestowed on a person who is deemed to have made a significant contribution to GNC over a long period of time.